carbon-language/carbon-lang/docs/design/values.md

 converting it into one as necessary.

-A _variable pattern_ can be introduced with the `var` keyword to create an object with storage when match.d Every binding pattern name introduced within a variable pattern is called a _variable binding_ and forms a [_reference expression_](#reference-expressions) to an object within the variable pattern's storage when used.
+A _variable pattern_ can be introduced with the `var` keyword to create an object with storage when matched.
+Every binding pattern name introduced within a variable pattern is called a _variable binding_ and forms a [_durable reference expression_](#durable-reference-expressions) to an object within the variable pattern's storage when used.
 Variable patterns require their matched expression to be an _initializing expression_ and provide their storage to it to be initialized.